yogeash002/Preview_card/README.md

 <li>Used various HTML tags for differnt purposes . </li>
 <li>Linked google fonts in order to get correct font from the API </li>
 - Used css for styling puporse.
+- For further information about styling please visit <a href="style-guide.md">
 </ul>